concord-consortium/lab/readme.md

 If you maintain a fork of this project, you get a Github Page for free, and Github the instructions below apply to you as well!
 (However, you will have to set up your own EC2 server or equivalent.)

-#### Making the dist folder track the gh-pages branch
+#### Making the distribution folder track the gh-pages branch

-If you haven't done this yet, make the `dist/` folder track the contents of the gh-pages branch.
+If you haven't done this yet, make the `server/public` folder track the contents of the gh-pages branch.

     # make sure to stop Guard first!

-    # dist/ needs to be empty for git clone to be happy:
+    # server/public/ needs to be empty for git clone to be happy:
-    rm -rf dist
+    rm -rf server/public

     # substitute the URL for whatever fork of the Lab repository you have write access to:
-    git clone git@github.com:concord-consortium/lab.git -b gh-pages dist
+    git clone git@github.com:concord-consortium/lab.git -b gh-pages server/public

-Note that `make clean` now empties the `dist` folder in-place, leaving however the Git directory `dist/.git` intact.
+Note that `make clean` now empties the `server/public` folder in-place, leaving however the Git directory `server/public/.git` intact.

 #### Pushing changes to gh-pages branch